 listing all the incongruent solutions.

-(25 points) (This is Problem 1 (c) for Chapter 5 in the course notes.)
+(25 points)

-Problem 2: By the Chinese Remainder Theorem, the system of congruences has a unique solution modulo 140.
-Find this solution by using the method for the proof of the Chinese Remainder Theorem, as in the example in the course notes directly following this theorem.
+Problem 2: By the Chinese remainder theorem, the system of congruences has a unique solution modulo 140.
+Find this solution by using the method for the proof of the Chinese remainder theorem, as in the example in Lecture 20 directly following this theorem.
 This method consists of the following steps: